AlanRockefeller/inat.finder.py/README.md

 - Thanks to Alisha Millican and Scott Ostuni for suggesting new features

 ## Change Log

+### Version 1.6 (October 16, 2025)
+- For observation numbers with more than 5 digits, the script now also tries removing one or two digits to find a match.

 ### Version 1.5 (June 2, 2025)
 - Corrected a significant bug in generating variations for multiple differing digits.